schoenwetteradam/wix-keeping-it-cute-app/README.md

 `/staff`, and all requests include the Supabase session token in the `Authorization` header.

+When a staff member uses a Supabase invite or magic link, the URL includes `#access_token=...`.
+The app now detects this fragment in `pages/_app.js`, calls `supabase.auth.getSessionFromUrl()` to store the session, and then redirects to `/staff` automatically.

 ### Error handling

 Unexpected client errors are captured by a React error boundary defined in `pages/_app.js`.
 When an exception occurs, the boundary renders a simple message instead of leaving the page blank.